-Tanya Clay House is the Executive Vice President for Campaigns and Advocacy at the Hip Hop Caucus and the Hip Hop Caucus Action Fund.
+Tanya Clay House is the Executive Vice President for Government Relations and Public Policy at the Hip Hop Caucus and the Hip Hop Caucus Action Fund.
 She most recently was the Senior Program Officer for Voting Rights at the State Infrastructure Fund where she managed the voting rights portfolio, including all national voting rights litigation funding.
 This included management of the Voting Rights Working Group which is comprised of twelve of the nation’s premier civil rights organizations engaged in voting rights litigation.
 It also included the Election Protection Mapping Project which is designed to provide a comprehensive landscape of the state and national voter protection activities across the country.
 As the Senior Program Officer, Mrs. House worked directly with major foundations and funders and supported the fundraising goals of the State Infrastructure Fund.
 She also serves as CEO and Co-Founder of ClayHouse Consulting Inc. Her clients have included the NAACP and the National Coalition for School Diversity, the Network for Public Education, African American Policy Forum and more.

 As an Obama Administration appointee, Mrs. House formerly served as the Deputy Assistant Secretary for P-12 Education in the Office of Planning, Evaluation and Policy Development (OPEPD) at the U.S. Department of Education.
 In her role, she provided recommendations to the Assistant Secretary of OPEPD, and other senior Department officials on a host of policy initiatives as the leader of the P-12 team in OPEPD.
 In addition to the reauthorization and subsequent implementation of the Every Student Succeeds Act (ESSA), Mrs. House oversaw the development of policy in the P-12 budget and spending plan and was responsible for policy recommendations and decisions for major grant competitions.
 Mrs. House also led high priority policy initiatives across the Department, including work on school diversity, discipline practices, and the racial justice implications of policies throughout the Department.